-This policy covers all individuals working for the school at all levels (whether permanent, fixed-term or temporary), and includes governors, volunteers, agents and any other person associated with the school.
-Bribery and corruption by individuals is punishable by up to 10 years' imprisonment and the school could face an unlimited fine and serious damage to its reputation; therefore we take our legal responsibilities very seriously.
+This policy covers everyone working for the school at all levels (whether permanent, fixed-term or temporary), and includes governors, volunteers, agents and any other person associated with the school.
+It is driven by our inclusive vision, ensuring transparency and accountability in all professional interactions.
+Bribery and corruption by individuals is punishable by up to 10 years' imprisonment and the school could face an unlimited fine and serious damage to its reputation; so we take our legal responsibilities very seriously.